 "I think the one color that makes a room look more expensive is ivory.
-It's a 'forever color' that has featured throughout every era," says New York–based interior designer Tali Roth (the creative force behind one of our favorite home tours to date).
-"Its luxurious in the sense that it is delicate by definition and must be handled with care.
+It's a 'forever color' that has been featured throughout every era," says Roth (the creative force behind one of our favorite home tours to date).
+"It's luxurious in the sense that it is delicate by definition, and must be handled with care.
 Plus, all ivory spaces appear to be larger, loftier, and airier."
-Unlike saturated colors, she points out that shades of white will never go out of style and are a foolproof decorating shade.
-"It is much easier to do well than other colors."
+As an added bonus, Roth notes that ivory is an especially-great pick for those new to interior design: "It is much easier to do well than other colors."

 Rethink the Base

-So how do you know which shade to use?
-"Whites are super complex, and making the right call is based on personal preference, [though] It really helps to work with a designer," says Roth.
-"I love bright white for a gallery finish, as it lets you layer many colors and textures over the top and makes a space feel way less dingy.
-[If your room has a] more traditional feel, it's appropriate to go for a warmer shade like 'decorator's white' or 'simply white,'" she recommends.
+So how do you know which white shade to choose?
+"Whites are super complex, and making the right call is based on personal preference," says Roth.
+"It really helps to work with a designer.
+I love bright white for a gallery finish, as it lets you layer many colors and textures over the top and makes a space feel way less dingy."
+If your room has more of a traditional feel, on the other hand, Roth recommends warmer shades like "decorator's white" or "simply white."

-Layer Accents in Different Shades
+Layer Accents in Different Tones

 Add a Cream Rug

-If you're decorating a rental, chances are that there's are least one aspect you wish you could renovate.
+If you're decorating a rental, chances are that there's at least one aspect you wish you could renovate.
 There's a quick solution for old, unsightly flooring, though: Add a plush ivory rug.
-According to Roth, pale-colored rugs can help reflect light, thus making the room look more luxurious and new.
+According to Roth, pale-colored rugs can help reflect light, making the room look more luxurious and new.
 "Covering the floor or a large surface area in something ivory is a great way to lighten your space.
-I would, however, ensure that not everything in your space is black—If your home has lots of heavy, dark furniture, maybe stick with a lighter grey so the contrast isn't too severe," she recommends.
+I would, however, ensure that not everything in your space is black: If your home has lots of heavy, dark furniture, maybe stick with a lighter grey so the contrast isn't too severe," she recommends.

 Opt for Furniture With Slip Covers

-If you have pets or children and are sure your ivory sofa will get stained with time, she recommends a durable fabric cover.
-"Go with a Perennials fabric that is completely stain proof so you don't need to constantly worry about it."
-Otherwise, accessorize the sofa with throws and cushions that can be washed and updated.
-"My last tip is to drape a large sheepskin over the sitting cushions, and then have a few throw pillows and a folded blanket.
-It'll add texture and cover a large portion of the surface area so that entertaining isn't stressful!" she says.
+Ivory sofas: Stylish, or destined to get dirty?
+"I happen to have had an ivory linen sofa for three years, and it has been brilliant!" says Roth.
+"The main cushion covers zip off, and when dry cleaned, it comes up looking brand-new."
+If you have pets or children (and you're sure your ivory sofa will get stained with time), Roth recommends a durable fabric cover.
+"Go with a Perennials fabric that is completely stain-proof so you don't need to constantly worry about it."
+Otherwise, accessorize the sofa with throws and cushions that can be washed at home.
+"Drape a large sheepskin over the sitting cushions, and then have a few throw pillows and a folded blanket.
+It'll add texture, and cover a large portion of the surface area so that entertaining isn't stressful!"

+All-white bedrooms always have the potential to look "flat," so Roth recommends experimenting with different shades of white, ivory, and cream to keep it interesting.
 "The key to a luxe bedroom is creating multiple layers of heights, scale, and texture," says Roth.
-All-white rooms can look "flat," so she recommends experimenting with different shades of white, ivory, and cream to keep it interesting.
-"Another tip is to add a mirror, as it reads as a neutral and will reflect light," she says.
-"I also love an ivory throw over crisp white bedding."
+"Another tip is to add a mirror, as it reads as a neutral and will reflect light.
+I also love an ivory throw over crisp, white bedding."

-Swap Out Light bulbs
+Swap Out Light Bulbs